kishanrajeev/AI-Shape-Detector/README.md

 # AI Shape Detector
-An AI shape detector trained by ROCm.
+An AI shape detector trained using ROCm and TensorFlow.

 ## Contact